Keto Cottage Cheese Bagels with Almond Flour

 Instructions

-• Blend the cottage cheese until smooth.
+- Blend the cottage cheese until completely smooth.1 cup full-fat cottage cheese

-• Bake on a prepared baking sheet at 350°F (175°C) for 12-15 minutes or until golden brown.
+- Place on a parchment-lined baking sheet and bake at 350°F (175°C) for 12–15 minutes, or until golden brown on top and firm to the touch.

 Notes

-• Blend the cottage cheese well to avoid lumps.
+- Blend the cottage cheese well to avoid lumps.

-• Use parchment paper on your baking sheet to prevent sticking.
+- Use parchment paper to prevent sticking.

 Nutrition Per 1 (ONE) Serving